 CFSI began its response to humanitarian emergencies in Mindanao in mid-2000 and has committed to remain engaged in Mindanao through at least December 2024, and probably much longer.
-Generally, the situation in the conflict-affected areas has improved as a result of the peace talks between the Government and armed non-state actors.
+Generally, the situation in the conflict-affected areas has improved, resulting from peace talks between the Government and armed non-state actors.
 However, the Marawi crisis, violent extremism, and sporadic displacement owing to conflict and clan violence remain causes for concern in Mindanao.

-In addition, CFSI has responded and will continue to respond to large-scale, displacement in various parts of Mindanao Central, Northern, Western and Eastern owing to natural or man-made disaster.
+In addition, CFSI has responded and will continue to respond to large-scale, displacement in various parts of Central, Northern, Western and Eastern Mindanao owing to natural or man-made disasters.

-Mindanao United Nations Children's Fund (UNICEF) - Psychosocial Support in Emergencies Project (PSEP) aimed to address the psychosocial and developmental needs of children affected by the conflict in Marawi City-those who were staying in evacuation centers and were temporarily "house-based", meaning accommodated by relatives and friends, many of whom were ill-equipped for such responsibility.
+1. Mindanao United Nations Children's Fund (UNICEF) - Psychosocial Support in Emergencies Project (PSEP) aimed to address the psychosocial and developmental needs of children affected by the conflict in Marawi City-those who were staying in evacuation centers and were temporarily "house-based", meaning accommodated by relatives and friends, many of whom were ill-equipped for such responsibility.
 The approach of the project was to strengthen local capacities to provide psychosocial support and educational interventions for the affected children.
 The project started in June 2017 and was completed in October of the same year.
-The second phase of the project (PSEP/2) was approved for implementation in March 2018 until January 2019.